Opperzau

 Opperzau is a community of the German municipality Windeck, in the Rhein-Sieg district, in the south-eastern part of North Rhine-Westphalia.
 The southern part of Opperzau is named Oppertsau, which belongs to the municipality Fürthen and belongs to Rhineland-Palatinate.
-It is located at the middle of the Sieg river.
+It is located at the middle course of the river Sieg.

 History

 In 1604, the settlement of Siegburg (Siegburger Vergleich) clarified the limit of the current federal states North Rhine-Westphalia and Rhineland-Palatinate which leads through the village and parted them into Opperzau (northern part) and Oppertsau (southern part).
 The reason for this was a dispute of a territorial sovereignty that started in 1294, when the County of Sayn-Wittgenstein and other small counties claimed possession over parts of Berg and the Sieg districts.
 Today, 200 meters of a road within the village mark the boundary between both federal counties, and have two different street names: Fürthener Straße for the Opperzau side and Siegstraße for the Oppertsau side.